Astro Pages 404 After Deploy

 1. build.format doesn’t match the host’s trailing-slash behavior

 Astro’s build.format decides whether each page is emitted as about/index.html (directory) or about.html (file).
-Vercel / Netlify default to expecting the directory form at /about; Cloudflare Pages accepts both with slight differences; self-hosted nginx often needs the file form.
+Vercel and Netlify both serve /about cleanly from either form, but they expect directory by default; Cloudflare Pages serves about.html for /about automatically (so file is fine there); self-hosted nginx without try_files usually needs the file form.

-Symptom: dist/ only contains about.html, but the host requests /about/index.html and 404s.
+Symptom: dist/ only contains about.html, but the host is looking for about/index.html at /about and 404s (or vice versa).

 2. Trailing-slash redirect fights Astro’s routing

-The host adds a /about//about 301 (or the reverse), but Astro only emits one form.
-The request gets redirected to a URL that doesn’t exist, and you end on the 404 page.
+The host adds a /about/ to /about 301 (or the reverse), but Astro only emitted one form.
+The request gets redirected to a URL that doesn’t exist, and you land on the 404 page.
+Astro 6.1.x (the trailing-slash handling was reworked through early 2026, with fixes shipping in 6.1.3 on April 1, 2026) honors your trailingSlash config more strictly than older versions, so a host redirect that disagrees with it now surfaces as a hard 404 more often.

-astro.config.mjs has output: "server" or "hybrid", so the build produces an SSR bundle.
-If the host only serves static files (GitHub Pages, plain S3), every dynamic route 404s and only index.html resolves.
+astro.config.mjs has output: "server", so the build produces an SSR bundle that needs a running server (or serverless function).
+If the host only serves static files (GitHub Pages, plain S3, a bare object store), every route 404s and only index.html may resolve.

-How to spot it: Look in dist/ for _worker.js or a server/ directory.
-If they exist, you shipped an SSR bundle.
+How to spot it: look in dist/ for _worker.js, a .vercel/ directory, or a server/ directory.
+If they exist, you shipped a server bundle and need a matching adapter plus a host that runs it.

 5. Wrong base path

-When you deploy to a subpath (e.g. https://user.github.io/repo/), you must set base: "/repo" in astro.config.mjs, or every internal link points to the wrong place.
+When you deploy to a subpath (e.g. https://user.github.io/repo/), you must set base: "/repo" in astro.config.mjs, or every internal link and asset URL points to the wrong place.
+The page HTML may load while every link and stylesheet 404s.

-How to spot it: Open DevTools → Network and check that asset paths in the HTML start with the correct prefix.
+How to spot it: open DevTools, go to the Network tab, reload, and check that asset paths start with the correct /repo/ prefix.

 Shortest path to fix